mercadopago/devsite-docs/guides/plugins/prestashop/testing.en.md

 4. On your PrestaShop store home page, select a product and click to add to your cart.
 5. With the product selected, complete the order.
 6. Fill in with personal information, indicate a shipping address and select a shipping method.
-Remembering that all this information is just for testing.
+Remember that all this information is just for testing.
 7. Select the payment option with the Mercado Pago solution you configured.
 8. Use the [test credit cards](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/resources/localization/local-cards) to make the payment.
 9. When you've completed everything, **finalize the purchase**.